a7medkamel/eb2/README.md

 - [ ] circuit breaker (upstairs outlet, dining, ground floor) trips randomly and frequently

 ### Paint
-- [ ] some painted areas are slightly different color (from last paint work done)
+- [ ] some painted areas are different color (3 diff colors). there is original paint, post water leak paint, and post bead repair paint
-- [~] some drywalls beads are peeling, some from water damage, some on their own (nails poping)

 ### Balcony
 - [ ] verify that the balcony cable rails are taut enough to be per code (4 inch sphere can't pass through when stretched)